 Welcome Home also partners with its sister organization, the Stone Oak Business Association (SOBA), to help organize several events throughout the year.
 The Business Expo, one of the largest events, benefits a scholarship fund for local schools who help host the event.

-Russell Groomer and the staff at Welcome Home work and live in northern San Antonio.
+Russell Groomer and the staff at Welcome Home work and live in Northern San Antonio.
 Our readers and advertisers are our neighbors and friends.
 We share the values of our readers and understand the community because we are a part of it.
-Our main goal is to bring the community together, sharing stories and news, promoting generosity and good deeds, and publishing the best community newspaper possible.
+Our main goal is to bring the community together, sharing stories and news, promoting generosity and good deeds, and publishing the best community publication possible.
 We look forward to continuing to grow and evolve along with you, our extended family!